BrianDarmitzel/INFO-201-Group-Project/Project_Proposal.md

     - Data Set Number 1 <Text>
     - Data Set Number 2 <Text>

-## 4.0 Information Visualizations
+## 4.0 Information Visualizations (Brian)
     - Image visualizations need a caption and do not have to be side by side.

 ## 5.0 Team Coordination
-    You should document at least the following: (a) Weekly time(s) that everyone in the group can get together for at least 2 hours; (b) Your individual goal(s) for the project and your roles; (c) A commitment on how you will communicate weekly; and (d) An commitment on how you will give each other feedback on working together and how you will address communication challenges or work breakdowns.
+    You should document at least the following:
+    (a) Weekly time(s) that everyone in the group can get together for at least 2 hours;
+    (b) Your individual goal(s) for the project and your roles;
+    (c) A commitment on how you will communicate weekly; and (d) An commitment on how you will give each other feedback on working together and how you will address communication challenges or work breakdowns.

 ## 6.0 Questions for Teaching Team
     - Include questions here!